-he absolutely devastating news that Linkin Park frontman Chester Bennington has passed away.
+he absolutely devastating news just broke that Linkin Park frontman Chester Bennington has passed away.
 It has been reported that he had committed suicde and was found in his private residence in Los Angeles at 9am today.
 To honour this rock legend, let's celebrate the band's latest album again.
 RIP Chester <3

 What’s with all these rocking bands changing up their sound?!
 Linkin Park dropped their latest album on May 19th and it is nothing like the Linkin Park we know and love!
 However, it is a pretty banging record.